Lillian007-lab/SurveyGoWebApp/README.md

 # **Express + Server Side Architecture**:cake:

-## Initialize package and install express
+## Initialize package and install :rocket:express :rocket:

 - **Node.js** is an open-source, cross-platform, back-end, JavaScript runtime environment that executes JavaScript code outside a web browser.
 Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.
 - **npm**: is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.